subsquid/docs/docs/subsquid-network/reference/evm-api.md

   transaction: bool
 }
 ```
 A state diff will be included in the response if it matches all the requests.
-An empty array matches no state diffs; omitted or `undefined` request matches any state diff.
+An empty array matches no state diffs; omit all requests to match all state diffs.
 See [Storage state diffs](/sdk/reference/processors/evm-batch/state-diffs) for a detailed description of data request fields.

 ## Data fields selector